cheatsnake/xColors-api/README.md

 A free API for generate &amp; convert colors.

 ## :eyeglasses: Overview
-xColor is a completely free service that provides the ability to obtain random colors and convert them into various color models (HEX, RGB and HSL are supported).
+xColor is a completely free service that provides the ability to get random colors and convert them into various color models (HEX, RGB and HSL are supported).
 All data comes in a convenient JSON format, so you can immediately use them for styling in CSS without additional validation.

 ## :page_facing_up: API Documentation